New Mexico tourism officials fight state's dull reputation

 Jacobson declined to comment on the casting call, saying: "We hope that's behind us now.
 The spot really does celebrate New Mexico."

-New Mexico's $5.5-billion tourism industry employs more people than any other industry in the state, accounting for 56,000 jobs.
+New Mexico's $5.5-billion tourism industry - its second-largest, behind oil and gas - employs more people than any other industry in the state, accounting for 56,000 jobs.
 Yet the state ranks 38 in the country in terms of number of visitors, according to Jacobson.

 Some 29.8 million people visit New Mexico each year, but many of them are just passing through.
 The state gets 13 million overnight visitors per year, Jacobson said.